BackofenLab/RNAProt/README.md

   --phylop str     Genomic .bigWig file with phyloP conservation scores to add
                    as annotations
   --feat-in str    Provide tabular file with additional position-wise genomic
                    region features (infos and paths to BED files) to add.
-NOTE that if --in == FASTA sequences, input file format changes from BED to tabular (see documentation).
-BE SURE to use the same file as used for generating the training dataset (rnaprot gt --feat-in) for training the model from --train- in!
+BE SURE to use the same file as used for generating the training dataset (rnaprot gt --feat-in) for training the model from --train-in!

 ```